kmihaly/feed-me-with-movies/README.md

 1. Clone the repo
 2. In your terminal, run 'npm i' from the project folder
 3. In your terminal, run 'npm start' from the project folder
+4. You can login with "abc" as username and password as well

 # Getting Started with Create React App